KittyPBoxx/GBAXG/README.md

 > Not at the moment.
 This may be added in future.

 **Can I randomise the pokemon?**
-> Maybe.
-You will need to randomise each rom seperately.
-[This](http://artemis251.fobby.net/downloads/emerald/) randomiser semms to work with Crystal Dust and Emerald (from the brief tests I did).
+> Randomised roms have not had much testing and may produce bugs.
+However you can use [this](https://kittypboxx.github.io/GBAXG/upr/UniversalPokemonRandomizer.zip) randomiser to randomise the roms.
+You will need to modify each rom separately before loading them.
+The Randomiser is a copy of *Universal Pokemon Randomizer - ZX* that has been modified so that it hopfully won't crash when used on Crystal Dust V2.
+Compatibility with Crystal Dust V2 will probably not be 100% as I only made changes to help prevent crashing, I've not specifically added offsets e.t.c for things like static encounters.

 **Will this work with X Rom hack?**
 > Simple binary hacks *may* be compatible.
 Decomp hacks will probably **not** work without making changes to some of the hard coded ROM and RAM addresses in the following files: `WarpFixes, EmulationCoreHacks, SpriteOffsetData`